 Vital Proteins Sleep Collagen Shot, that is!
 Sleep-inducing ingredients like GABA, melatonin, and magnesium make up our shot.
-It also includes 7g of collagen peptides, which helps to support stronger, hair, skin, nails, and joints.
+It also includes 7g of collagen peptides.
 Simply uncap and sip your way to a healthier you while also clocking in much-needed zzzz’s.

 Sounds simple, right?
 Not for those of us who look forward to curling up like a ball in bed at the end of a long day.
 (There’s a lot of us!)
 Try to break that habit by getting accustomed to laying on your back.
 You’ll notice a more vibrant complexion in the morning.
 If you do happen to turn over on your side while you sleep, at least your silk pillowcase won’t absorb your moisturizers.